‘Punch in the gut’: Alaska sues Biden administration for stalling reopening of federal lands

 Interior Secretary Deb Haaland’s April 15 reversal “blocks State land selections and Alaska Native Vietnam Veteran allotments” in violation of the Alaska National Interest Lands Conservation Act, said Alaska Gov. Mike Dunleavy’s office in a Wednesday statement.

-“This is a methodical effort by the Biden administration — more than just bureaucratic foot dragging — to frustrate ANILCA and the Statehood land entitlement and leave these lands locked up as de facto parks,” said the Republican Dunleavy.
+“This is a methodical effort by the Biden administration — more than just bureaucratic foot dragging — to frustrate ANILCA and the Statehood land entitlement and leave these lands locked up as de facto parks,” said Mr. Dunleavy, a Republican.
 “They are consciously ignoring and going around appropriate processes to hold things in perpetual limbo.
 It has needed to be challenged for a long time and it needs to be challenged now more than ever due to these new delays – and I am challenging it.”

 The department said it would delay for two years the effective date for former Interior Secretary David Bernhardt’s five Public Lands Orders lifting the withdrawals to address “legal defects in the decision-making process,” although the tribal veterans’ land applications would be expedited.